Skip to main content

 • Woodpecker

-The “Knock on Wood” monograph explores the relationship between carbon, fire, longleaf pine, and the red-cockaded woodpecker.
-Also learn about the gopher tortoise!
+The “Knock on Wood” monograph explores the complex relationships between carbon, fire, longleaf pine, and the red-cockaded woodpecker.
+Scientists conducted a study to better understand the trade-offs of managing forests...

 Cream of the Crop – Vol. 1 No. 20